Kanomble/celery_blast/README.md

 Documentation about the django.db.models package can be found [here](https://docs.djangoproject.com/en/2.2/topics/db/models/).
 Relationships between models are managed with django model functions.
 The `models.ForeignKey()` function is used for OneToMany / ManyToOne relations.
-Additionally there are the `models.OneToOneField()` and `models.ManyToManyField()` functions.
+Additionally, there are the `models.OneToOneField()` and `models.ManyToManyField()` functions.
-Relationships can get further described with `related_name` and `related_query_name` parameters, described in this [this](https://docs.djangoproject.com/en/2.2/ref/models/fields/#django.db.models.ForeignKey.related_query_name) Django documentation section.
+Relationships can get further described with `related_name` and `related_query_name` parameters, described in [this](https://docs.djangoproject.com/en/2.2/ref/models/fields/#django.db.models.ForeignKey.related_query_name) Django documentation section.

 Model managers reside inside project specific `managers.py` files.
-Manager classes are responsible for specific creation functions, such as ``create_blast_project(fields=values ...)``.
+Manager classes are responsible for the initial creation of the database models, such as `create_blast_project(fields=values ...)`.
-Those functions can be used to trigger side effect during initialization of the database entry.
+Those functions can be used to trigger side effects during initialization of the database entry.
-E.g. creation of blast project directories or file settings...
+E.g. creation of blast project directories or specific setting files, such as the snakemake configuration file.

 ## TODO
+- [ ] fasttree, mafft timeout setting: 4000s not appropriate
+- [ ] gunicorn --timeout setting
+- [ ] section for each database statistic table
 - [ ] update BLAST databases
 - [ ] if no genome level is defined take all
 - [ ] snakemake --unlock ?